harshalmittal4/gotests/go-basics/Readme.md

 - go build -o DirectoryPath
 parameter -o followed by go build allows to output binary to a specified location - go build -o ../bin/

-- go run <name of the Go program>
+- go run <file name> <file name>
+// go run main.go config.go server.go
-to automatically compile your source code and run the resulting executable.
+Go run takes a file or files and automatically complies those and only those files source code and run the resulting executable.

 - we can also sun the program by just typing the binary executable name for this package, i.e. use commannd go-basics to run hello.go
 - go mod tidy